Amazon Niche Analysis 2025: How to Find Profitable Products With Data and Strategy

 Not every product in a category is a true competitor.
 Many sellers make the mistake of benchmarking against all listed products rather than focusing on those that are genuinely relevant.

-- Filter out unrealistic prices: Extremely cheap or expensive products distort the competitive picture
+- Filter out products with unrealistic prices: Extremely cheap or expensive products distort the competitive picture.

-- Identify products with poor listing design: This often represents an easy opportunity for differentiation
+- Identify products with poor listing design: This is often a straightforward opportunity for differentiation.

 Long-Term Market Analysis: How to Assess Trends and Saturation